Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 If you follow my blog, you know how much I love this stuff.
 It is so easy to substitute all-purpose flour with White Whole Wheat (I like King Arthur).
 It does have a slightly nuttier flavor and creates a denser product but my whole family (picky eaters included) like it.

 This flour does require slightly more liquid than all-purpose flour, so I like to reduce the amount of flour when using a traditional recipe.
-As an estimate, I reduce it about 3 tablespoons per cup.
-This flour is very forgiving so you can play around with the recipe
+As an estimate, I reduce it to about 3 tablespoons per cup.
+This flour is very forgiving so you can play around with the recipe.

 Spelt Flour